-“We spent the equivalent of a mid-size pickup truck and in six months, have gotten one lead from our website,” said the VP of Sales and Business Development about the company’s website.
+A VP of Sales and Business Development called about the company’s website.
+“We spent the equivalent of a mid-size pickup truck and in six months, have gotten one lead from the website,” he said.

 I hear stories like this on a regular basis.
 When I viewed the manufacturer’s website, it was easy to see the mistakes the agency had made.